Glossary

 It has been used for the short-term treatment of moderate to severe pain.
 Withdrawal from buprenorphine is milder and the overdose risk is lower than with other opioid agonists.

-There are four formulations of buprenorphine available in Australia including a sublingual (placed under the tongue) film, sublingual tablets, a modified release formulation given by subcutaneous injection (injection into the fatty tissue between the skin and muscle) once a week or once a month.
-It is also available as an extended-release formulation given by subcutaneous injection monthly.25
+There are several formulations of buprenorphine available in Australia including a sublingual (placed under the tongue) film, sublingual tablets, and a modified release formulation given by subcutaneous injection (injection into the fatty tissue between the skin and muscle) once a week or once a month.
+It is also available as an extended-release formulation given by subcutaneous injection monthly.35

 Butane hash oil